elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 Our brand new Online Accounts system has seen a little love around IMAP accounts: we now do a better job of detecting the correct authentication method for accounts and you can edit existing accounts by selecting the pencil icon in its row.

 [Online Accounts Screenshot]

+Mail includes a fix for a crash that some people have been experiencing on startup as well as a fix for some messaging failing to render completely.
+It also now sets the correct "From" address on replies when multiple accounts are set up.
+Mail will no longer ask you to save empty drafts.
+We've also moved the in-app notification for "Undo" to be less intrusive.

 The latest release of Calendar includes a fix for an issue with some all-day events displaying incorrectly, and we do a better job of getting calendar colors from online accounts.